microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 ### Testing
 Important: the write doesn't really happen in a test so don't worry about polluting your data

-## What can I do with them?
-1. Data ingestion
-Listening and pulling incoming data.
-2. Data parsing
-3. Data transformation
-4. Data formatting (caching for dashboards)
-5. External services triggers
-Ultimately, they write data in the lake.

 ## How do they work?
-Behind the scene each robo is an Akka Agent loaded with an ECMAScript 6 compatible script.
+Behind the scene, each robo is an Akka Agent loaded with its ECMAScript 6 compatible script.
-Our Java Service leverages the Oracle Nashorn JavaScript engine to compile the ES6 scripts.
+Our Java Stream-Service is able to set up, start, and stop Agents; and leverages the Oracle Nashorn JavaScript engine to compile the ES6 scripts.
+The Java libraries accessed by the robos point to to the adequate Service to read and write in the data lake.

+LINK TABLE ?